|Riding Level||Beginner - Expert|

 The Gnu B-Street is a slight upgrade making it different than the other boards in the past.
-The 2013 Gnu B-Street and Gnu B-Stret 2014 have the same BTX label but BTX changed just a little bit this year.
-It’s no longer pure continuous rocker but instead it’s flat after the rocker and seems like it might even have a tiny bit of camber at the tip/tail.
+The 2013 Gnu B-Street and Gnu B-Street 2014 have the same BTX label but BTX changed just a little bit this year.
+It’s no longer pure continuous rocker but instead, it’s flat after the rocker and seems like it might even have a tiny bit of camber at the tip/tail.
 It makes the ride a bit different and it offers up a bit more stability between the feet.
 It’s still not going to be close to C2 BTX but it’s better than the old BTX.

 A Quick Look at the 2014 Gnu B-Street

 On Snow Feel: The 2014 B-Street has a little bit more of a stable ride between the feet than the previous models.
 It’s not going to be like C2 BTX but it’s a little better than the old continuous rocker/BTX profile.
-It borders on being semi-stable and it’s got a better feel between the feet.
+It borders on being semi-stable and it’s got a better feeling between the feet.
 This is a fun jibby easy going park ride with great grip.

 Powder: It’s not bad in the powder but the deeper it gets the more challenging it will be to keep afloat.
-Especially if you size down like you should to have a better time in the Jib Park.
+Especially if you size down like you should have a better time in the Jib Park.